 I was born on the island of Jamaica and grew up in the town of Savanna-La-Mar in the parish of Westmoreland.
 I came to the United States at the age of 14 and completed High School at Salesian High in New Rochelle, NY.
 I received a B.S. in Biology from Virginia Union University (VUU) in 2000.
 I fell in love with science as an undergraduate student researcher in the laboratory of Dr. Anthony Madu at VUU where I performed research aimed at identifying pathogenic bacteria from fresh farm produce.
 I completed my PhD in the department of Plant Biology and Pathology in 2006 under the direction of Dr. Thomas Leustek at Rutgers University.

 I joined the faculty in the Thomas H. Gosnell School of Life Sciences in the Fall of 2008 following a post-doctoral fellowship at Rutgers.
 I am a member of Alpha Phi Alpha Fraternity, Inc. (Gamma Chapter-VUU Spring 1998).
 I love music (authentic reggae-Bob Marley, Peter Tosh, Burning Spear etc.), reading (autobiographies), chess and sports (football-Bills), (soccer-Brazil), (baseball-Yankees), (basketball-Knicks).
-I reside in Hilton New York with my wife Candice who is an English as a Secondary Language (ESL) teacher at Northwood Elementary and my son Michael (11).
+I reside in Hilton New York with my wife Candice who is an English as a New Language (ENL) teacher at Northwood Elementary (Hilton, NY) and my son Michael (12).